 Painting a Van or Camper Interior

-Now that you’ve completed all the hard prep work, it’s time to start painting the inside of a van or your camper interior.
+Now that you’ve completed all the hard prep work, it’s time to start painting the inside of a van or your RV interior walls and RV cabinets if there’s any.
 The first step in this paint job process is gathering the supplies you need for the task at hand.
 For this DIY project, you need the following:

 - Real Milk Paint